 There’s no doubt that there is overlap between Business Continuity and Disaster Recovery tools and planning.
 However, each one exists independent of the other.
-Companies can choose to focus more on one or the other, but to be completely prepared, having both a Business Continuity plan and a Disaster Recovery plan ensures complete coverage should the unthinkable happen.
+Companies can choose to focus more on one or the other, subscribing to a Business Continuity vs. Disaster Recovery mentality.
+To be completely prepared, though, having both a Business Continuity plan and a Disaster Recovery plan ensures complete coverage should the unthinkable happen.

 There is a breadth of information out there that suggests these two topics are one in the same.
 On the contrary, although Business Continuity and Disaster Recovery are grouped because they have to do with business preparedness, both are focused on separate objectives.
 It is wrong to use the terms interchangeably, so in an attempt to gain a clearer focus, let’s break each topic down.